reflectoring/reflectoring.github.io/content/blog/2024/2024-04-24-spring-cloud-sns-sqs-pubsub.md

 The payload received by the SQS queue will automatically be deserialized into a `UserCreatedEventDto` object that we have declared as a method argument.

-Once the `listen` method in our `EmailNotificationListener` class has been executed successfully i.e., completes without any exceptions, Spring Cloud AWS will automatically delete the processed message from the queue to avoid the same message from being processed again.
+Once the `listen` method in our `EmailNotificationListener` class has been executed successfully i.e., it completes without any exceptions, Spring Cloud AWS will automatically delete the processed message from the queue to avoid the same message from being processed again.

 ### Raw Message Delivery and @SnsNotificationMessage